SI 2022 Household Finance

 Miguel Palacios, University of Calgary

-Constantine Yannelis, University of Chicago and NBER
+Constantine Yannelis, University of Cambridge

 Equity and Incentives in Household Financing

-Discussant: Emily Gallagher, University of Colorado at Boulder
+Discussant: Emily Gallagher, University of Colorado Boulder

 10:45 am